emproof-com/workshop_firmware_reverse_engineering/tasks/game/task.md

 1. Play the game and get a feeling for how it works (inputs, messages, trial vs full).

 2. Open the game in your analysis tool (Ghidra or Binary Ninja) and reverse engineer the game logic (input handling, random number generation, attempt loop, success/failure flow).
+Note: Use the `*.armv7` for Binary Ninja Free; the free version doesn’t support AArch64.

 3. Find the serial that unlocks the full game mode (locate where it is compared and recover the accepted value).